dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 as soon as either #2 or #3 is matched, #1 will retire.
 If a warning `"File too large."` is logged after this, it will be an error.

-Note that an expectation doesn't retire automatically when it's saturated.
+Note that an expectation doesn'type retire automatically when it's saturated.
 For example,

 ```cpp